FireEye shares jump after pipeline cyberattack

-Shares in cybersecurity technology provider FireEye Inc (FEYE.O) were up 4.6% on Monday after top U.S. fuel pipeline operator Colonial Pipeline had to shut its entire network due to a cyber attack on Friday that involved ransomware.
+(Reuters) - Shares in cybersecurity technology provider FireEye Inc were up 4.6% on Monday after top U.S. fuel pipeline operator Colonial Pipeline had to shut its entire network due to a cyber attack on Friday that involved ransomware.

 FireEye stock last traded at $20.21 after rising as high as $20.49.
 The stock was on track for its biggest one-day percentage gain since March 9.